A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Having someone you know step in can reduce your weekly costs.
 Just remember this option doesn’t offer the training, accountability, or structure of a professional walker.
 It’s best used as a backup rather than a full replacement.

-Hiring a dog walker has become a go-to solution for many Australians balancing long work hours with the needs of an active pup.
+Hiring a dog walker has become a go-to solution for many Australians balancing long work hours with their active pup’s needs.
 Once you understand the rates and what influences them, it becomes much easier to decide what kind of dog walking, sitting, or even boarding help fits your routine.

 If you want reliable support without the hassle of endless searching, Airtasker makes the process simple.
 You can compare reviews, check experience, and choose someone who understands different breeds, temperaments, and exercise needs.